s-annam/aksharamala/README.md

 # Aksharamala - Transliteration for Indian Languages

 ## Overview
-`aksharamala` is a modern, extensible transliteration system for Indian languages, reimagining the original Aksharamala project (2000-2005) in Go.
-It provides developers with a robust, portable, and cloud-compatible toolkit to handle transliteration across languages and scripts efficiently.
+`Aksharamala` is a modern, extensible transliteration system for Indian languages, reviving and expanding upon the original Aksharamala project, which dates back to 1989 as a college project and was later commercialized in the early 2000s.
+This version, rewritten in Go, brings advanced transliteration capabilities with a focus on portability, cloud integration, and extensibility.

 ## Purpose
-Indian language data often exists in legacy formats or custom encodings, making it inaccessible to modern applications. `aksharamala` bridges this gap by providing tools to convert and transliterate such data into standardized Unicode representations.
-This empowers developers to preserve and modernize historical content while supporting future innovations.
+Indian language data often exists in legacy formats or custom encodings, making it inaccessible to modern applications. `Aksharamala bridges this gap by providing tools to convert and transliterate such data into standardized Unicode representations.
+It also facilitates **cross-language transliteration**, allowing conversion from **Sanskrit to Hindi, Telugu, or other Indic scripts**.
+With a new focus on **AI-driven text processing**, Aksharamala aims to integrate seamlessly into **modern NLP and cloud-based systems**.

 ## Features
 - **Transliteration Engine**: